 This vibrant blend is matured in unheated warehouses, exposed to the freezing winters and the summer heat, and then finished in port barrels for a final sweet, fruity touch.

 And now we’re here.
 Today.
-Ready to taste a new generation of producers from the great white north.
-In a place once known for brown vodka, there are over 30 craft distilleries and counting.
-Stores are starting to carry whole shelves and sections of reputable Canadian brands you'll be hearing more about.
+Ready to taste a new generation of producers from the Great White North.
+In a place once known for brown Vodka, there are over 30 craft distilleries and counting.
+Stores are starting to carry whole shelves and sections of reputable Canadian brands you'll definitely be hearing more about in the future.
+Pretty exciting, eh?